 Before you pick up your puppy at eight weeks old, it will have deworming treatments and its dew claws removed.
 It will have its first round of vaccinations and a thorough health exam by my breeding clinic.
 You will receive the detailed health "report card" for your puppy and explanation for anything not considered completely normal.

 I do everything I can to ensure that your puppy is prepared for a long and healthy life in your home.

-From birth to adoption, you can track the litter’s growth and development on my Puppies & Prices pages.
+From birth to adoption, you can track the litter’s growth and development in the weekly reports, pictures and videos I post on my Puppies & Prices pages.

 Next Thing to Know > Early Socialization

 Tessa and Lacey racing across our snowy backyard.

 Copyright © 2019-2021 Northshore Doodles, LLC - All Rights Reserved.